-Best 401k Contribution Paycheck Calculator: LendTable Review (2021)
+Best 401k Contribution Paycheck Calculator: LendTable Review (2023)

 This means you can get the total amount of free money from your employer without having to affect your monthly paycheck.
 So if you already have budgeted for all of your bills, such as student loans, emergency savings, and we can’t forget about fun!
 Lendtable makes that possible.

-Meeting your company match each year can be a lot of money for some folks, depending on what other expenses they may have and other savings accounts that are more accessible in an emergency.
+Meeting your company matches each year can be a lot of money for some folks, depending on their expenses and other savings accounts that are more accessible in an emergency.

 While saving for retirement is a good thing, it should not negatively affect your paycheck to the point that you can’t afford your monthly expenses.
 Also, even if you can afford it, maxing out your 401(k) means locking up some funds from your paycheck.
-Better juncture here that is where Lendtable comes in.
+Better juncture here.
+That is where Lendtable comes in.

-How does Lendtable work?
+How Does Lendtable Work?

 Lendtable offers a cash advance for you to get the maximum benefit from your 401(k) retirement plan or employee stock purchase plan (ESPP) so that you can create a secure retirement plan.